Check which expenses are taxable if your employee works from home due to coronavirus (COVID-19)

 Taxable expenses or benefits

-Any expenses or benefits which are related to coronavirus can be reported on your PAYE Settlement Agreement.
+Any expenses or benefits which are related to COVID-19 can be reported on your PAYE Settlement Agreement.

 This means you can settle tax and National Insurance contributions on any expenses or benefits, even though the responsibility would usually be on your employee, or on both you and your employee.

-This applies to coronavirus related items only, for example, a new desk can go onto the PAYE Settlement Agreement, but a new sofa cannot.
+This applies to COVID-19 related items only, for example, a new desk can go onto the PAYE Settlement Agreement, but a new sofa cannot.

 If you are currently payrolling benefits in kind, you may continue to report expenses and benefits through your payroll.
 You may also continue to report expenses and benefits through P11D returns.